Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 On GitHub Desktop, click <<**File**\>>, <<**Add local repository**\>>, choose the country folder on OneDrive, then <<**Add repository**\>>.

 ### **Clone the GitHub repository**
-Alternatively, if the above-mentioned case is not applicable, a user could clone the GitHub’s country folder to their local device.
+Alternatively, if the above-mentioned case is not applicable, a user could clone the GitHub country folder to their local device.

 1. On the internet browser, go to the country’s repo on GitHub.
 2. At the top right of the [GitHub page](https://github.com/GEPD-Production), right click on the <<**Code**\>> tab, then select the option to open the folder with GitHub Desktop.